larryhastings/big/README.md

 <dl><dd>

-The second object yielded by a [`lines`](#liness-separatorsnone--line_number1-column_number1-tab_width8-kwargs) iterator, containing metadata about the line.
+The first object yielded by a [`lines`](#liness-separatorsnone--line_number1-column_number1-tab_width8-kwargs) iterator, containing metadata about the line.
 You can add your own fields by passing them in